-An offer in compromise (OIC) is a great program that is offered by the IRS and some States to help financially troubled taxpayers get back into compliance with taxing authorities.
+An offer in compromise (OIC) is a program offered by the IRS to help financially troubled taxpayers get back into compliance with tax authorities.
 If an OIC is approved, it will allow you or a business to settle taxes owed for less.
 The IRS and States do not easily accept OICs, as only a fraction of taxpayers that apply actually have their offers accepted.
 In fact, in 2013, about 41.8% of OICs were accepted by the IRS.
 In order to apply for an offer in compromise, a full financial disclosure of assets, liabilities, income, and expenses with the IRS or State needs to happen.
 The preparation and documentation on this type of tax settlement is laborious.
 Furthermore, it can take up to 6 months for the taxing authorities to respond.
 Fortunately, the taxing authorities generally will stop collection actions on the taxpayer once the request is made as long as they don’t believe the request was made as a stalling technique.

 Great company, saved me thousands on my back taxes with the IRS & now I can sleep at nights.These guys are my saving grace.
 Thanks Again